duhow/wibox/docs/system.md

 - Extract compressed-LZMA `Sofia` program to Ram.
 - Start `system_sofia` in background, which seems to provide some `telnetd` shell on `TCP/6683`.
 - Set system network `rmem_max` and `wmem_max` buffer to 1MB - buffer that receives UDP packets.
+- On newer versions, ARP ignore is enabled (except for same IP address), and ARP announce uses the best local address.
 - Start and wait `e2prom_mac`, which seems to set MAC address on `eth0` (PducInfo) and few other settings, based in config `/dev/mtdblock6` and Uboot envs `/dev/mtdblock1`.
   It also does something with `/dev/watchdog` and may cause reboot.